tristonh35/CarRepairTracker/README.md

 You must also install these Nuget Packages: Microsoft.EntityFrameworkCore, Microsoft.EntityFrameworkCore.SqlServer, and Microsoft.EntityFrameworkCore.Tools from the Nuget package manager.

+Once everything is properly installed, make sure to use code first migrations on your end.
+(Add-Migration "......" and Update-Database are the commands you will want to use.

 # Main Page
 ![](https://github.com/tristonh35/CarRepairTracker/blob/master/images/main%20page%20project.png)
 # Add Vehicle Page